metabase/metabase/docs/data-modeling/metadata-editing.md

 ## Data Model vs. models

-Non-admins can set up mini versions of the **Data Model** with [models](../data-modeling/models.md).
-Models package up metadata, version control, and visualization features so that teams can run separate command centers for different areas of business logic.
+Metadata isn't restricted to admins.
+People can set up mini versions of the admin **Data Model** using [models](../data-modeling/models.md) to act as command centers for different areas of business logic.

+You can think of the Data Model admin settings as global defaults for metadata in Metabase.
+Model metadata will apply on top of the Data Model admin settings, and will be "local" to the model.

 |                                               | Data Model | Models |
 |-----------------------------------------------|------------|--------|